mooch443/trex/README.md

 ## Manual compilation

 Pre-built binaries are compiled with fewer optimzations and features than a manually compiled one (due to compatibility and licensing issues) and thus are slightly slower =(.
 For example, the conda versions do not offer support for Basler cameras.
-If you need to use TGrabs with machine vision cameras, or need as much speed as possible (or the newest version), please consider compiling the software yourself.
+If you need to use TRex with machine vision cameras (e.g. Basler), or need as much speed as possible (or the newest version), please consider compiling the software yourself. *Beta note: This feature is not yet available, since the VideoSource for this purpose is not yet implemented.
+You can implement it yourself, or be patient, sorry :(*

-If you want compatibility with the Basler API (or other things with licensing/portability issues), please use one of the manual compilation options (see https://trex.run/docs/install.html).

 # Usage